-There’s a world of difference in flavour between the different apples available.
-But what are the best tasting apples?
+There’s a world of difference in flavor between the different apples available.
+But which apples are the best tasting apples?

 Some of the best tasting apple varieties are Honeycrisp, Pink Lady, Fuji, Ambrosia, and Cox’s Orange Pippin.
-These varieties are most flavourful when picked at peak ripeness and eaten within a few months of harvest.
-Apple flavour is also affected by autumn temperatures and the overall terroir of the growing region.
+These varieties are most flavorful when picked at peak ripeness and eaten within a few months of harvest.
+Apple flavor is also affected by autumn temperatures and the overall terroir of the growing region.

-Some varieties are incredibly sugary-sweet, while other flavourful types have a sharp acidity.
+Some gourmet varieties are incredibly sugary-sweet, while other flavorful types have a sharp acidity.
 The best tasting apples often have a bit of both!
 Read on to learn all about the best tasting apple varieties.

 1. Honeycrisp Apples